ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-extra/extra.md

 Given this information, you might question the decision to use gzip instead of Snappy and how you can modify this setting.
 Here's how to proceed:

-1. Navigate to Data Factory and open the first pipeline you have created, which loads raw data into a bronze Lakehouse.
+1. Navigate to the workspace view and open the first pipeline you have created, which loads raw data into a bronze Lakehouse.
 2. In the pipeline, go to the 'Source' tab and then click 'Settings'.
 3. The next step is to review all the compression types supported for the Parquet format.
 Deciding on the correct compression type can be challenging; therefore, let's compare the two main types: Snappy and gzip.